 3. Recommended features for your new desktop or laptop computer

-- 8 GB of RAM (random access memory)
+- 8 GB of RAM (random access memory) This amount of RAM is accepted as today’s minimum standard for good overall performance.

 - Desktop unit: Minimum 21″ monitor, preferably with height and tilt adjustments